Greece in the Eurovision Song Contest 2023: Reception and legal challenge

 A temporary injunction halting the Greek participation was denied by Greek courts on 6 March, citing the short time period between then and the EBU's 13 March deadline for entry submissions.
-Mantzoukis' lawsuit to be declared the winner and awarded damages is anticipated to be heard in mid-May following the contest.
+Mantzoukis' lawsuit to be declared the winner and awarded damages was anticipated to be heard in mid-May following the contest.
+Arguments in the lawsuit ended on 4 July, with the judge expected to make a decision within six to seven months of that date.
+Mantzoukis' song, "Liar", ended up representing Cyprus in the Eurovision Song Contest 2024, sung by Silia Kapsis.